6 km, Vologda Oblast

+The village center, 6 kilometers away.
+View to the west.
+Semigorodnaya narrow-gauge railway.
+Kharovsky District, Vologda Oblast.

 6 km (6 км) is a rural locality (a settlement) in Semigorodneye Rural Settlement of Kharovsky District, Russia.
 The population was 49 as of 2002.

 Geography

 6 km is located 31 km south of Kharovsk (the district's administrative centre) by road.
 Semigorodnyaya is the nearest rural locality.

 Streets

 There are no streets with titles.